 Mistakes to Avoid in Your Virtual Assisting Business

-#1 Not focusing on a speciality
+#1 Not focusing on a specialty

 Instead of trying to learn it all and be all for your potential client.
-Focus on a speciality you love doing.
+Focus on a specialty you love doing.
 If you dislike social media management, don’t feel like you have to learn it or offer it.